 Isolate one key area of your business, and find a way to integrate it into the slogan.

 Slogans are the first impressions for many potential consumers, so it absolutely needs to stress the company's worth.
-Another great examples is the KFC - "It's finger lickin' good" slogan.
+Another great example is the KFC - "It's finger lickin' good" slogan.

 If don't have a unique product, sell the public on trust and customer care.